covid-19-ppe-tracker/student-transport-support/README.md

    ask the browser to trust this domain as secure.
 Note that this will not work in production and you will have to configure a secure domain.

+## Deployment
+1. We are using adminBro for the admin panel which bundles custom user components into a file (`.adminbro/bundle.js`) at runtime.
+If the deployment service doesn't allow writing to the file system, then custom components will not be loaded.
+So adminBro provides a convenience script to run before deployment that bundles all components.
+   Generate it by executing `npm run bundle`.

 ## Contributing
 Our DB schema is being maintained [here][dbschema].